tokenized/channels/README.md

 #### Peer Channel Posting

 There can even be services that post to peer channels for you.
 Like if the channel goes offline for lower quality peer channel services it can continue to retry.
-This would be important for IPv6 where users would be offline sometimes.
+This would be important for IPv6 where users would be offline sometimes and a service could periodically attempt to post the message until it comes back online and succeeds.

 #### Data Storage